PDP-10/its/README.md

 To build ITS with this repository, you need some tools installed; see the table below.
-Ensure all submodules are checked out, and then type `make EMULATOR=simh`, `make EMULATOR=pdp10-ka`, `make EMULATOR=pdp10-kl`, or `make EMULATOR=klh10`.
+Ensure all submodules are checked out, and then type `make EMULATOR=simh`, `make EMULATOR=pdp10-ka`, `make EMULATOR=pdp10-kl`, `make EMULATOR=pdp10-ks`, or `make EMULATOR=klh10`.
 This will leave built files in the `out` directory, some of which are disk images with ITS installed.

 | Emulator | Dependencies |
 | --- | --- |